 Weekly

 We welcome everyone to our Shabbat morning services, no matter their level of observance, experience, or familiarity with Hebrew.
-Connect in person on Shalhevet’s rooftop or gather with us virtually on our website, Zoom, or YouTube.
+Connect in person inside Shalhevet High School (910 S. Fairfax Ave) or gather with us virtually right here on our website, YouTube, or Zoom.
 All are welcome!
 New to IKAR?
-Let membership@
+Let membership@ikar.org know if you’ll be joining us in person.
+If you wish to have an Aliyah, please make sure to fill out this form.

 Limudim (“studies”), our experiential learning for children ages 5 to 12, is held most Saturdays during the school year.
 Separate childcare for children under 5 is provided.
 Bite Size Shabbes Morning for families with kids aged 0-5 happens twice a month during the school year.